Multi-photon entanglement and interferometry: Quantum communication

-Before introducing the generic entanglement purification, we first discuss its special case, i.e., entanglement concentration\footnote{We emphasize that, though only the general scheme can be used to purify arbitrary mixed states, both local filtering and entanglement concentration are of interest in their own rights.
-This is because, on the one hand, both methods provide a way to generate maximally entangled states, which is different from the general scheme where only highly entangled states are generated.
-On the other hand, with the help of local filtering any inseparable state can be purified (Horodecki \textit{et al}., 1997), while the general scheme alone only works for the cases where the entanglement fidelity $F$ is larger than 1/2 (Bennett \textit{et al}., 1996a).} which aims to obtain with a nonzero probability, a maximal entanglement from two nonmaximally entangled \textit{pure states}.
+Entanglement concentration aims to obtain with a nonzero probability a higher entanglement from \textit{pure states} with a lower entanglement.
 There are two methods to achieve this.
-The first is the so-called Procrustean method (Bennett \textit{et al}., 1996b).
-It requires that the photon pairs are all in a pure non-maximally entangled state, say, $\left\vert \Psi \right\rangle _{\text{nonmax}}=\alpha|H\rangle|V\rangle+\beta|V\rangle |H\rangle$, where $\alpha$ and $\beta$ are two \textit{known} coefficients that satisfy $|\alpha|^{2}+|\beta|^{2}=1$.
+The first is the so-called Procrustean method (Bennett \textit{et al}., 1996a).
+It requires that the photon pairs are all in a pure non-maximally entangled state, say, $\left\vert \Psi \right\rangle_{\text{nonmax}}=\alpha|H\rangle|V\rangle+\beta|V\rangle |H\rangle$, where $\alpha$ and $\beta$ are two \textit{known} amplitudes.
 In this case, the scheme only involves local filtering operations (Gisin, 1996; Horodecki \textit{et al}., 1996) on single pairs.
-Second, the Schmidt decomposition scheme (Bennett \textit{et al}., 1996b) works for photon pairs that are all in a pure but \textit{unknown} non-maximally entangled state $\left\vert \Psi\right\rangle _{\text{nonmax}}$.
-In practice, this scheme is difficult to implement as it requires simultaneous collective measurements on many photons.
+Second, the Schmidt decomposition scheme (Bennett \textit{et al}., 1996a) works for photon pairs that are all in a pure but \textit{unknown} non-maximally entangled state $\left\vert \Psi\right\rangle _{\text{nonmax}}$.
+In practice, this scheme is more difficult to implement as it requires simultaneous collective measurements on many photons.

+Kwiat \textit{et al}., (2001) used the Procrustean method to demonstrate experimentally distillation of maximally entangled states from non-maximally entangled inputs.
+Using partial polarizers, they performed a filtering process to maximize the entanglement of pure polarization-entangled photon pairs generated by SPDC.
+The method was also applied to initial states that were partially mixed.
+After filtering, the distilled states show violations of a Bell's inequality, while the initial states do not have this property.
+For two special types of two-qubit mixed states, Verstraete et al. (2001) constructed the optimal local filtering operations for distilling entanglement from the mixed state, with an experimental demonstration done by Wang et al. (2006).